 Related blog – The Most Common Symptoms of Meth Use and Withdrawal Symptoms

 How to Help a Meth Addict to Recovery

 What do you do when you witness a friend or loved one showing some of these warning signs?
 First, remind yourself that you cannot “fix” the problem or force anyone into rehab.
-What you can do is offer love and support.
+What you can do is offer love and support for the individual suffering from drug abuse.
 Let your loved one know that you are worried, and that you wish to see them get better.
 Contact Above It All for help intervening.